splash1788/ai-chat-evidence-triage/README.md

 ✘ Does not replace human investigators
 ✘ Not a production forensic tool

-## First Semester Status
+## Project Status and Roadmap

-Completed during the first semester:
+**Completed (Semesters 1 & 2):**
 - Definition of problem scope limited to chat evidence
 - Legal and ethical analysis (GDPR, proportionality, human oversight)
 - Conceptual system architecture design
-- Methodology and implementation planning

-Planned for next semesters:
-- proof-of-concept prototype (Python + NLP basics)
+- Development of the Proof-of-Concept prototype (Python + basic NLP)
+- Implementation of the initial relevance scoring engine (Heuristics & Regex)
+- Baseline explainability established via transparent, rule-based logic

+**Planned for next semester (Semester 3):**
+- Integration of context-aware machine learning models to handle slang and context loss
-- Refinement of message classification logic
+- Refinement of message classification to reduce false-positive rates
-- Improved relevance scoring mechanisms
-- Structured evaluation and validation
+- Structured evaluation and validation against complex synthetic datasets
-- Explainability and investigator trust analysis
+- Advanced explainability and investigator trust analysis regarding AI outputs

 ## Legal and Ethical Notice
 This repository does NOT contain real investigative data.